-River Tam is an example of someone who has gone through Ax Crazy moments while still retaining her protagonist (and woobie) status.
-Her main violence has been against bad guys; she's attacked fellow crewmates in the past, but has not done so with enough force to kill.
+River Tam may or may not qualify.
+Her main violence has been against bad guys; though she's attacked fellow crewmates in the past but has not done so with enough force to kill.
 Still, it's enough to freak out more than a few people who are not familiar with her history and motivations for violence.

-Ax Craziness is the hat of the Reavers.
-As Zoe puts it in the pilot episode, these cannibalistic once-human horrors will "rape you to death, eat your flesh, and sew your skin to their clothing — and if you're very, very lucky, they'll do it in that order."
+Axe Craziness is the hat of the Reavers.
+As Zoe puts it in the pilot episode, these cannibalistic once-human horrors will "rape you to death, eat your flesh, and sew your skin to their clothing — and if you're very, very lucky, they'll do it ...In That Order."

 Heroes: Gabriel Gray, better known as Sylar.
 Take one case of validation issues and compound with superpowers and murder, and you have a doozy.

 iCarly: Nora.
 She also held a medieval hatchet that scared off the trio back to their incarceration.